 Windows 10 KB4532695 Update- A fix or a problem?

 Microsoft rolled out the latest version of the Windows update KB4532695.
 This update was rolled out to fix issues caused after the Windows 1903 update.
-Some of the bugs that were fixed include issues with File Explorer, Hello face authentication, errors when USB type C hub flash drive is unplugged and few others.
-Although the update tried to address the problem baggage from the previous update, it has caused few problems of its own.
+Some fixed bugs include issues with File Explorer, Hello face authentication, errors when the USB type C hub flash drive is unplugged, and others.
+Although the update tried to address the problem baggage from the previous update, it has caused a few problems.
 The users have reported problems right after the update was installed.

-Issues that were reported after installing KB4532695 update
+Issues that were reported after installing the KB4532695 update

-• Computer taking longer than usual to boot Windows
+• The computer is taking longer than usual to boot Windows

 • BSOD (Blue Screen of Death)